OpenSpace/OpenSpace-Docs/content/solar-system/index.md

 The Solar System describes everything in our cosmic backyard.
 Powered by our local star, the Sun, we are accustomed to thinking of the Solar System as merely the planets.
-However, there is a whole zoo of objects that reside in the Solar System and orbit around the Sun---planets, dwarf planets, asteroids, comets.
+However, there is a zoo of objects that reside in the Solar System and orbit around the Sun---planets, dwarf planets, asteroids, and comets, among others.

-Here we explore these objects and the various assets in OpenSpace that we use to display them.
+In this section, we explore these objects and how we use them in OpenSpace to tell the stories of the Solar System.